crate/services-docs/docs/reference/glossary.rst

 A user in CrateDB Cloud is any individual account authorized to interact with some part of an :ref:`organization's <gloss-org>` assets.
-Each user has a defined role within the organization (see our reference on :ref:`user roles
+Each user has a defined role within the organization (see documentation on :ref:`user roles
 <user-roles>`) and is associated with a specific email address.

 ..
 SEEALSO::